VocanicZ/ImPrint/README.md

-# Imprint — Perceptual, Camera-Robust Data in Images (WIP)
+# ImPrint — Perceptual, Camera-Robust Data in Images (WIP)

 ![](versus.png)

-Imprint is a research prototype for **embedding small amounts of structured data into ordinary images** so that:
+ImPrint is a research prototype for **embedding small amounts of structured data into ordinary images** so that:

 * The changes are **hard to notice by humans** under normal viewing.
 * The data can be **recovered from screenshots or re-photographs** (not just by reading file metadata).